greenscale-nandesh/if-unofficial-models/src/lib/kepler-importer/README.md

 # Kepler-importer

-The Kepler-importer plugin addresses the need for accurately measuring the energy consumption of bare metal Kubernetes clusters through the CNCF's Kepler project, which utilizes RAPL for energy monitoring.
+The Kepler-importer plugin addresses the need for accurately measuring the energy consumption of Kubernetes clusters through the CNCF's [Kepler](https://github.com/sustainable-computing-io/kepler) project, which utilizes RAPL for energy monitoring on bare metal clusters.
 It facilitates the integration of Prometheus-collected Kepler metrics into the Impact Framework, enabling the computation of the SCI score for Kubernetes-deployed workloads.
 This process involves fetching metrics via a Prometheus server, normalizing the data through the Kepler importer plugin, and using official IF SCI models to calculate the SCI score.

 ## Prerequisites